 Although everyone has a different idea of what makes a bedroom inviting, the following advice can help to keep it peaceful and distraction-free:

-• Set a comfortable temperature (around 65 degrees Fahrenheit).
+- Set a comfortable temperature (around 65 degree Fahrenheit).

 As we discussed above, everyone can benefit from improving their environment and sleeping habits, which is the core premise of sleep hygiene.
 However, each person will have different preferences.